CannotCreateUsername/Team-Inkineers21982-Power-Play/README.md

 RoadRunner QuickStart (https://learnroadrunner.com/installing.html#method-1-downloading-the-quickstart)
 MeepMeep, which is a roadrunner visualization tool (https://learnroadrunner.com/tool/meepmeep.html)

 Last Update: 9/20/2022
+A POC to use Vuforia to detect images in custom sleeve

 ----- The following ReaMe is a copy of the FTCRobotContoller ------
 ## Welcome!